 For years I’ve been keeping tabs on the process people go through to find their sweet-spot to make a difference in the world, which I have slowly been putting together to help you walk through your own journey.
 You won’t be surprised to learn that anger is a universal stage that every world-changer goes through.

-After being awoken (or as hipsters might say, “woke”) to problems in the world around them, anger always follows.
+After being awoken (or as some might say, “woke”) to problems in the world around them, anger always follows.
 In fact, this fire and flame is lit inside of us is necessary.
 If we don’t experience a holy discontent, an anger at injustices, or what is “not right” in the world, we won’t ever do anything about it.

 How to Start Good (Not Bad) Fires: